Itsmewho/ceasar/readme.md

 - Deleting messages (everywhere) -
 - Deleting users from contact list
 - Delete account.
 (And all corresponding data to the account in db-collections) -

+#

+NOTE:

+#

+First: I thought that I knew what I was doing.
+Second: Chatgpt knew what it was doing.
+thirt: GPT and I knew what was going on.
+fourth: GPT lost it, I figured out what needed to be done,

+Now only god knows,...
+XD

+#

+LEARNING POITNS :

+#

+- Get better at coding.
+- Work on functions
+- Get better with dicts,.
+- Use of folder system
+- Try to refine coding style,. . . .... . . .. . . . .......
+- CRUD-operations

+#

+Do an additional '3', of these size projects,..

+    Before adding API's and data collection.